Abab-bk/lua_patcher/examples/EverythingRandomizer/README.md

 `EverythingRandomizer_protection.lua` is generated correctly, it should be _okay_.
 But the main issue remains the scripts.
 When playing with my own modlist, it was stable most of the time.

+> Work for items added by other mods?

+Yes.
+You might also want [GearInjection](../GearInjection/README.md) to add items from other mods into the loot tables.